 TSYS has rolled out a chain of products for retail merchants the past several years: including its EMV card acceptance, encryption, and tokenization services.
 All have been warmly received by businesses and have helped TSYS build a solid reputation as a responsive and efficient way for budget minded retailers to achieve and maintain high levels of secure credit card transactions for both online and in person purchases.

 So it comes as no surprise that not long ago, the company bundled many of these now legacy features, together with some new or upgraded services, to create its Guardian Security Suite.
-These days, with credit cards a popular choice for purchases, it's more important than ever to ensure your systems are secure.
-Let’s take a look at what the powerful Guardian Security Suite can offer your business.
+As credit cards grow in popularity, it’s more important than ever to ensure your systems are secure.
+To that end, let’s look at what the powerful Guardian Security Suite can offer your business.

 - What is Guardian Security Suite?